K-dash/apache-airflow-playground/README.md

 ## Usage

-To start developing with the .devcontainer:
+To start developing with the `.devcontainer`.

 1. Clone this repository.
 ```bash